Getting started with tabular modeling

 Relationships to Date remapped: Due to the change in key columns for Date pipelines, Relationships To the date pipeline is updated.

-Modeling differences in tabular
+Modeling differences in Tabular

-Model design in tabular differs significantly from multidimensional modeling.
+Model design in Tabular differs significantly from multidimensional modeling.
 The main differences are around relationships and attribute column captions and ordering.

 Relationships